-- 1) Select proper type of business organization - 2) Enter the producer's unique Farm ID.
-Once established, the ID for a specific farm should never be changed.
-When a son or daughter takes over an existing farm and the parents exit or mostly exit management of the farm, a new farm ID should be assigned.
-If you do not know the correct ID, contact your regional or Center administration.
-This is necessary to keep unique ID#'s for the State Data Base.
+- 1) Select proper type of business organization. - 2) Enter the producer's unique Farm ID.
+Once established, the ID for a specific farm should not be changed.
+Exception: When the next generation takes over an existing farm and the senior

-- 3) State and County Enter State and County name from pick lists - 4) An operator is generally defined as one family that relies on the farm for family income and receives that income in the form of farm earnings (or owner wages in the case of a corporation).
-A husband and wife unit are generally considered one operator.
-Additional family members or partners are operators if they are not paid labor.
-It is possible to enter decimals for part-time operators but unless the producer spends less than 50 percent of his/her time on the farm, the farm should have at least one operator. - 5) All data is required by RankEm.
-Be sure to enter Acres Owned, Number of Operators to the tenth, All Operators' Year of Birth and Years Farming.
+- generation mostly exits management of the farm, a new farm ID should be assigned.
+If you do not know the correct ID system for your location, contact your database leader. - 3) State and County Enter State and County name from pick lists. - 4) An operator is generally defined as one family relying on the farm for family income and receives income in the form of farm earnings or owner wages (for corporations).
+A spousal unit are generally considered one operator.
+Additional family members or partners are operators if they are not paid as hired labor.
+It is possible to enter decimals for part-time operators but unless the producer spends less than 50% of their time on the farm, there should be at least one operator. - 5) All data is required by RankEm.
+Be sure to enter Acres Owned, Number of Operators to the tenth, and All Operators' Year of Birth and Years Farming.

-6) Special Sorts: Identify organic farms, farms in organic transition, and specialty crop farms as well as farms that expanded or contracted during the year.
-A general guideline for use of the
+6) Special Sorts: Whole farm special sorts should reflect the Primary Operator in the analysis.
+Identify organic farms, farms in organic transition, specialty crop farms, and those that are MN Water Quality Certified.
+Also indicate those farms that have expanded or contracted during the year.
+(A general guideline for use of expansion or contraction is when there has been a 25% change in physical units of production or investment.)